Egypt Driving Guide

 The locals will suddenly overtake recklessly; they also suddenly take U-turn even in heavy traffic and don't follow the traffic light; they often break the traffic law.
 However, not all Egyptians are like that.
 There are also safe drivers that you can encounter on the road while you are driving to Egypt.

+Foreign tourists might find it slightly daunting to navigate Egyptian roads.
 You don’t need to stress and question whether “Is driving in Egypt safe?” because the answer is yes.
 To prepare yourself to drive on Egyptian roads, you need to keep in mind all the driving situations and road conditions in Egypt.
 It will guarantee your safety and your passengers' safety as you start your travel and enjoy your adventure in Egypt to the fullest.

 It's also best to know other essential information related to Egypt and its driving conditions, such as the metric unit used in speed limit signs.
 Read below to learn more details about other helpful tips when exploring Egypt.